Emvlt/econ-cs/README.md

 # ECON-CS (Applied Micro)
 CS course for economists

-The slides can be found in the "slides folder".
+The slides can be found in the "slides" folder.

 In order to minimise trafic, please use the local html files provided when running your code (in "query_folder" and "property_folder").